NMITE Privacy Notice - Donors and Supporters

 Under the General Data Protection Regulation 2018, a “data controller” is a person, company, or other body that determines the purpose and means of processing personal data.

-For the purpose of GDPR, the data controller is New Model Institute for Technology & Engineering, Gardner Hall, Venns Lane, Hereford, HR1 1DT.
+For the purpose of GDPR, the data controller is New Model Institute for Technology and Engineering, Gardner Hall, Venns Lane, Hereford, HR1 1DT.
 Company limited by guarantee number 08800142.
 Registered Charity No 1176550.

 Please direct any enquiries to firstname.lastname@example.org